12o3-design/open-space-project/README.md

 * Things draw on the screen now
 * Yay

-## Draw X/Y separate from physics X/Y
-Due to the scale of the universe I'm building, the player needs to be free to zoom in and out at will.
-As such, the physics calculations and object position will be calculated based on an underlying coordinate system that gets scaled by a zoom factor before objects are drawn.

-## Physics woes
+## Physics Units
-As it turns out, SDL takes the texture rotation argument as a double representing degrees, that follows a typical compass layout (0 degrees is straight upward and it increments clockwise).
-This is frustrating because radians are clearly a better and more intuitive system, not to mention that the taylor approximations of sine and cosine are based on using radians.
-Clearly, SDL is in the wrong here and radians are a superior choice.
+Because one of the main goals of the project the ability to scroll to zoom in and out with the mouse wheel, the physics system requires having a system of units that is separate from the underlying pixels of the screen (not to mention that I should probably start thinking about high resolution screens...) to make sure things get drawn properly.

+This unit will be based on a single pixel when the game is at standard zoom level.
+This will be the fundamental unit of the physics system as well as the underlying coordinate system.